 Saturday, August 15, 2020

-The religious movements are more influential and long-lasting than the philosophical movements.
-The appeal of the philosophical movements never extends beyond the intellectual and political circles in one or two nations, and they become obsolete within a generation.
+The religious movements are more influential and long-lasting than the ideological movements.
+The appeal of the ideological movements never extends beyond the intellectual and political circles in one or two nations, and they become obsolete within a generation.
 But the religious movements like Hinduism, Judaism, Christianity, Buddhism, Islam, and others have survived for several millennia—they have had a massive impact on the culture and politics of not only the nation where they were founded but in many other nations.
-Since the eighteenth century, powerful atheistic movements have arisen in different parts of the world, but the religious movements continue to be young, energetic, and full of zeal for maintaining their influence.

 How to Read History?